 * * *

-The second excerpt comes from The Anthanian Imperative–Green, second in the series.
+The second excerpt comes from Traveler, the second book of the trilogy.
 This excerpt focuses on the backstory of a secondary character, Mlada.

 The knock at the thin, wooden door of the house of the Lontor family was unexpected–yet in many ways it was not.
 It was a brutal knock, not the gentle tap that might be expected from a good friend coming over for an evening visit.
 The light had almost faded from the sky, and the darkness–as pervasive a darkness as could be found on any planet–had settled over the little house on the outskirts of the town where the young Mlada and her family lived.
 The cool air of the evening edged between some of the boards of the house, forcing the residents to start a fire in the cast iron stove that sat in one corner of the living room.
 At five years old, Mlada played on the floor at her parent’s feet with her favorite dolls.
 When the knock came, she stopped her play immediately and gripped tightly one of the dolls with both hands.
 Her mother and father stiffened visibly, and her mother raised a hand to her mouth to stifle a gasp.